Jason-cs18/ml-engineer/docs/source/cuda.rst

 ------------------------------

 - Existing foundation models are not hardware-optimized.
 We need to design hardware-aware models (e.g., `FlashAttention series <https://arxiv.org/abs/2205.14135>`_).
+- Not all operators for new emerging models are supported by PyTorch.
+We have to implement them by ourselves.

 CUDA extension for PyTorch
 ----------------------------
+xxx

 How to profile a PyTorch model?
 -------------------------------

+Profile a PyTorch model using `torch.profiler <https://pytorch.org/docs/stable/profiler.html>`_.

 References
 -----------